 Dr. Michael Spann is Board Certified in both General Surgery, by the American Board of Surgery, and Plastic Surgery, by the American Board of Plastic Surgery.
 These boards are recognized by the American Board of Medical Specialties and represent the highest in training, testing and qualifications.
+This is opposed to apprenticeship “cosmetic” surgeons receive which is not acknowledged as adequately standard training.

 In order to be Board Certified in Plastic Surgery, Dr. Spann completed a full five years of General Surgery followed by two years dedicated to Plastic Surgery.
 This was followed by 18 months of intensive testing and practice evaluation.
 Dr. Spann received an additional focus of training in cosmetic and aesthetic surgery, especially in the areas of facelifting (rhytidectomy), rhinoplasty (nose jobs), breast surgery (augmentation, lift, reduction, reconstruction), and abdominoplasty.